hoantv/VNWheel/README.md

 Usage:
 - pin0,1,2 for encoder
 - pin 5,6 for Pulse/dir; PWM+-
-- Read WheelConfig to choose correct with your hardware/setup
+- Modify WheelConfig to match your hardware setup